Christopher Wood (art historian)

 Christopher Stewart Wood (born June 7, 1961) is an American art historian, mostly on German Renaissance art.
 He is a professor in the Department of German at New York University.
 He usually publishes as Christopher S. Wood, if only to avoid confusion with Christopher Wood (1941-2009), an English art historian and dealer specializing in Victorian painting.

 Early life and education

-Christopher Wood is the son of Gordon S. Wood, a Pulitzer Prize-winning historian of the early American republic and University professor emeritus at Brown University.
+Christopher Wood is the son of Gordon S. Wood, who was a Pulitzer Prize-winning historian of the early American republic and professor at Brown University.
 His sister, Amy Wood, is a professor of history at Illinois State University.

 Wood was raised in Barrington, Rhode Island, attending Barrington High School.
 He earned an A.B. in history and literature at Harvard University, completing an honors thesis on Henry Fielding in 1983.
-After a year on a Deutsche Akademische Austauschdienst fellowship at the Ludwig-Maximilians-Universität in Munich, Germany, he returned to Harvard and in 1992 received a PhD in fine arts.
+After a year on a Deutsche Akademische Austauschdienst fellowship at LMU Munich in Germany, he returned to Harvard and in 1992 received a PhD in fine arts.
 His dissertation, supervised by Henri Zerner, considered the landscape drawings, prints and paintings of Albrecht Altdorfer.
 From 1989 to 1992, he was a junior fellow in the Harvard Society of Fellows.